Department of Labor Logo United States Department of Labor

 Industries

-Gross job gains exceeded gross job losses in 8 out of the 13 industry sectors in the second quarter of
+Gross job losses exceeded gross job gains in 8 out of the 13 industry sectors in the third quarter of

 States